gijsvdbeuken/fxWizard-documentation/README.md

 - It should provide clear options for automating repetitive tasks commonly encountered in video production.
 - The plug-in should allow customization to cater to different project requirements.
 - The plug-in should significantly reduce the time needed for routine actions in After Effects.

+As a Creative Director, I want to be able to access a dedicated dashboard and the video editors' page so that I can oversee and manage video editors' data efficiently.

+### Acceptance Criteria

+- The system should provide a dedicated and secure login for the Creative Director to access the dashboard.
+- The Creative Director should be able to access all pages, except the Admin page.
+- The Creative Director should have its own unique user-role assigned to their account.

 ## Sprint Log <a name="subheading-sprint-log"></a>